Google targeted in fresh EU consumer groups' privacy complaints

 "The language Google uses at every step of the registration process is unclear, incomplete, and misleading," the group said.

-In previous privacy complaints, Google has said users can edit, delete or pause settings and that it also make clear to users that it collects their data to improve their services.
+Google said users can choose from different options when they open a Google account.

+"These options are clearly labelled and designed to be simple to understand.
+We have based them on extensive research efforts and guidance from DPAs (data protection authorities) and feedback from testers.
+We are committed to ensuring these choices are clear and simple," a spokesperson said.

-Google, which has been penalised more than 8 billion euros ($8.4 billion) by EU antitrust regulators and the focus of two ongoing antitrust investigations, could face fines up to 2% of its global turnover if found guilty of breaching EU privacy rules.
+Google, which has been fined more than 8 billion euros ($8.4 billion) by EU antitrust regulators and is the focus of two ongoing antitrust investigations, could face fines worth up to 2% of its global turnover if found guilty of breaching EU privacy rules.

-Some of the agencies complained about Google's tracking of users to their privacy enforcers four years ago but have yet to see any action being taken.
-They aim to ramp up the pressure on regulators with the latest complaints.
+Some of the agencies complained to their privacy enforcers about Google's tracking of users four years ago but have yet to see any action taken.
+They aim to ramp up the pressure on regulators with their latest complaints.

 ($1 = 0.9534 euros)